pedscoffee/PhysicianPromptEngineering/_posts/2025-10-20-the-role-of-AI-and-Large-Language-Models-in-Clinical-Documentation.md

 ## The Documentation Crisis in Modern Medicine

-Physicians spend **two hours on documentation for every hour of patient care**—a ratio that undermines the fundamental purpose of medical practice.
+Physicians spend **hours on documentation everyday**—a dynamic that undermines the fundamental purpose of medical practice.
 This administrative burden directly contributes to:

-- **Physician burnout**: 62% cite EHR tasks as primary stressor
+- **Physician burnout**: Many would cite EHR tasks as a primary stressor
-- **Reduced patient interaction**: Average face-to-face time decreased 50% since EHR adoption
+- **Reduced patient interaction**: Average face-to-face time directly impacted
-- **After-hours work**: 1-2 hours of "pajama time" documentation nightly
+- **After-hours work**: Many complete 1-2 hours of "pajama time" documentation nightly
-- **Career dissatisfaction**: 40% considering early retirement or career change

 Electronic health records promised efficiency but delivered complexity.
 While improving data accessibility and care coordination, they've created an unsustainable documentation burden that technology must now solve.